-1. The Bank has approved using the general rating of the following credit rating agencies for risk weighting under the standardized approach for CRAR calculations CRISIL, ICRA, INDIA RATINGS, BRICKWORK, SMERA, and CARE for domestic claims and S&P FITCH and Moody's for claims on non-resident corporates, foreign banks and foreign sovereigns.
-SME ratings are not being used, as they are not approved by RBI.

-2. The ratings of all these agencies are being used for all exposures subjected to rating for risk

-- weighting purposes under the standardized approach for CRAR calculations under Basel-II.
+- 1. The Bank has approved using the general rating of the following credit rating agencies for risk weighting under the standardized approach for CRAR calculations CRISIL, ICRA, INDIA RATINGS, BRICKWORK, SMERA, and CARE for domestic claims and S&P FITCH and Moody's for claims on non-resident corporates, foreign banks and foreign sovereigns.
+SME ratings are not being used, as they are not approved by RBI. - 2.
+The ratings of all these agencies are being used for all exposures subjected to rating for risk weighting purposes under the standardized approach for CRAR calculations under Basel-II.
 The process used to transfer public issue ratings on to comparable assets in the banking book is as per regulatory requirements of RBI.
 The public ratings published by the rating agencies on their website are used for this purpose.
 Only, ratings which are in force as per monthly bulletin of the concerned rating agency and which have been reviewed at least once during the previous 15 months are used.

-For all the exposures on a particular counterparty, bank uses the rating of only one agency, even though these exposures are rated by more than one with exception being - 3.
+For all the exposures on a particular counterparty, bank uses the rating of only one - agency, even though these exposures are rated by more than one with exception being where each of the exposures is rated by only one of the approved rating agencies. - 3.
 To be eligible for risk-weighting purposes, it is ensured that the external credit assessment takes into account and reflects the entire amount of credit risk exposure the bank has with regard to all payments owed to it.
 Even while extending an issuer or an issue specific rating to any other exposure on the same counterparty it is extended to the entire amount of credit risk exposure i.e., both principal and interest.
-External assessments for one entity within a corporate group is not used to risk weight other entities within the same group.
+External assessments for one entity within a corporate group is not used to risk weight other entities within the same group. - 4.
+For assets that have contractual maturity less than or equal to one year, short term ratings are used while for other assets, long term ratings are used.
+For Cash Credit exposures long term ratings are taken.